 There’s nothing like getting out on the trail, with only the sights and sounds of nature in your view.
 Wanting to return home safely is your chief goal, but it’s not always apparent how to achieve it.
-By creating a plan and following these hiking safety tips, you will have a safer and more satisfying foray into the wilderness.
+By creating a plan and following these hiking safety tips, you will have a safer and more satisfying trip into the wilderness.

 1. Invite a Friend

-If you are new to hiking as a hobby, you know that there is safety in numbers.
 Hiking in a group or with another person helps provide you with an ideal form of protection.
 Working together, you have a better chance of staying on the trail, protecting against unexpected injury or attacks, and enjoying the experience overall.
 Just make sure that all parties involved are up to the task of hiking that particular trail.

 2. Study the Trail